 Angelino went up a gear after signing a permanent deal with PSV Eindhoven in summer 2019, playing in all 34 of the Dutch giants’ Eredivisie outings and their six Champions League group assignments against Barcelona, Inter Milan and Tottenham Hotspur.
 He had a direct hand in 13 goals in all competitions - three more than during his career-shaping stay with Breda - as PSV finished runners-up behind Ajax.

 Man City were so impressed they exercised a buy-back option on Angelino.
 He turned out 15 times for the Citizens during the first half of 2019/20, making his Premier League debut and chipping in with three assists in 15 outings at home and abroad.
-Leipzig have the option to purchase the former Spain U17 and current U21 international when his six-month loan at the Red Bull Arena expires in the summer.
-He has a FIFA 20 rating of 78, with a potential of 83.
+He was an instant hit in Leipzig after joining on loan for the second half of that campaign, quickly becoming a first-team regular on the left wing and chipping in with a goal and two assists in 13 Bundesliga appearances.

 Plays a bit like: Juan Bernat